Wouldn’t it be great if after publishing new content on your WordPress website or blog, the following took place … all from your post address:

 Permalinks – Definition

-A permalink is the URL that others use to link to your articles or sections of your site or the links you send in emails pointing readers to content items on your site.
-Some people also call permalinks “pretty” URLs.
+A permalink is the URL that others will use to link to articles or sections of your site or the links you send in emails pointing readers to a specific post on your website.
+Permalinks are often called “pretty” URLs.

-Permalinks make the URLs to each post on your blog permanent, hence a permalink.
+Permalinks make the URL pointing to each post on your site permanent, hence a permalink.

-Hopefully, you are probably aware that, WordPress is one of the best Content Management Systems you can use when it comes to SEO.
+As you have probably heard by now, WordPress is one of the best CMS applications available when it comes to SEO.

-WordPress is not only great for SEO out of the box, but there are excellent SEO plugins you can use that can help to enhance its SEO aspect considerably.
+WordPress is not only great for SEO out of the box, but the SEO aspect can be further finetuned using excellent SEO plugins.

-If you focus on the SEO aspect of your site or blog, then you cannot ignore the importance of its site’s URLs.
-Google tends to give special consideration to the URL structure of a site.
+If you are looking to optimize the SEO aspect of your website, then you should not ignore the importance of your URLs.
+Search engines like Google tend to give special consideration to the structure of your site’s URLs when indexing its pages.

-Permalinks are used to turn links on your site into “prettier” and more “search engine friendly” URLs.
+Permalinks can be used to turn links on your site into “search engine friendly” URLs.
 Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.

-Using Permalinks To Improve Your WordPress SEOWordPress uses the link structure shown above to locate information within your database.
-It does not mean anything to search engines or visitors, and it doesn’t help your website with on-site SEO.
+WordPress uses the above link structure to find information within its database.
+It does not mean much to anyone, and it doesn’t help your website with on-site SEO.

-Although Google is still indexing the above sites, they are missing out on extra SEO benefits.
+Although Google is clearly still indexing the above sites, they are potentially missing out on extra SEO benefits.

-To get greater SEO benefit out of using WordPress and improve your site’s rankings, you should configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the greatest SEO benefit out of using and improve your site’s traffic results, you will want to make sure to set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress lets you create a custom URL structure for your published and archived posts, so your content can go from something that is non-SEO friendly like this …
+WordPress lets you create a custom URL structure for your published and archived posts, so your pages can go from this …

 To this …

-In your WordPress dashboard click on, Settings > Permalinks
+In your WordPress admin select, Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
 We want to create “pretty” permalinks instead for our posts.
-To do this, we will need to specify a different Permalink structure than the default one.
+To do this, we need to specify a different Permalink structure than the default.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …